nahummaru/prot-rl/README.md

 `DPO_pLM` is the main Python script for our project.
 It supports the following flags:

 - `--beta`: Specify the beta value.
-- '`--model_directory`': Specify the local model or the HF name (e.g AI4PD/ZymCTRL or /your/path/ZymCTRL)
+- `--model_directory`: Specify the local model or the HF name (e.g AI4PD/ZymCTRL or /your/path/ZymCTRL)
 - `--mode`: Choose the mode for experiments.
 Available options:
   - `paired`: the loss function will take in an ordered pair of sequences responses with different rewards and train the model to give preference to the sequence with better reward score.
   - `ranked`: the loss function will take in an ordered set of sequences responses by their reward score and train the model to give preference to the sequences in the ranking order.